-Project Ara isn't just another phone; it's a new way to look at how we use devices.
+Project Ara wasn't just another phone; it was a new way to look at how we use devices.

 LeafLabs joined Project Ara before it was clear what exactly a modular smartphone should be or even could be.
-After helping to create the software development plan and with the recruitment of key partners to help execute it, LeafLabs now leads the firmware development for all of Project Ara.
+After helping to create the software development plan and with the recruitment of key partners to help execute it, LeafLabs led the firmware development for all of Project Ara.

-LeafLabs collaborates closely with partners around the world.
-This includes software leaders of the Android and Linux Kernel community, as well as major corporations like Toshiba and Google itself.
+On Project Ara, LeafLabs collaborated closely with partners around the world.
+This included software leaders of the Android and Linux Kernel community, as well as major corporations like Toshiba and Google itself.

 Project Ara in the News